Discover Bonsai at the Conservatory!

 See Bonsai plants for sale in the gift shop ~ these Bonsai are carefully crafted by the Fort Wayne Bonsai Club for sale at the Conservatory.
 You also may learn more about Bonsai at the club’s annual spring and fall shows at the Conservatory.

 Fall Bonsai Display

 Explore a forest of miniature trees carefully trained and pruned by members of our local bonsai club.
 Elms, maples, junipers and other familiar plants look just like their outdoor cousins – but a fraction of their size!
 The club also grows tropical bonsai that don’t need special winter treatment.
 Learn about the fascinating hobby or just enjoy “a stroll in the miniature forest.”
 Bonsai pots and young plants will be available to purchase.
 Sponsored by the Fort Wayne Bonsai Club.
-Enjoy a special discount on admission for the gardens and bonsai show, only $3/adult, $2/child.
-Children age 2 and under free.
+Enjoy a special discounted admission price today: $3/adult, $2/child; children 2 and under, free.

 Bonsai ~ The Art and Science of Illusion